-Whether it's your first time buying car insurance, your tenth time or you're considering switching companies, here's a step-by-step guide to how to buy car insurance.
+Whether it's your first time buying car insurance or you feel like an insurance-shopping pro, here's a step-by-step guide to how to buy car insurance.

-Each state sets the minimum car insurance you must buy.
-In addition, if you have a car loan or lease, the lender or leasor likely requires you to buy collision and comprehensive coverage.
+Each state sets the minimum car insurance limits you must buy.
+In addition, if you have a car loan or lease, the lender or leaser likely requires you to buy collision and comprehensive coverage.

-Here's a little-known secret: You don't have to have car insurance.
-Most states have "financial responsibility" laws that allow you to post a deposit or bond with the state as an alternative to liability insurance.
-However, the deposit can be rather hefty, ranging anywhere from $15,000 to $160,000, depending on your state.
-It's usually cheaper and easier to buy an insurance policy.
+Here's a little-known secret: You don't always have to buy car insurance.
+Most states have "financial responsibility" laws that allow you to post a deposit or bond with the state as an alternative to buying liability insurance.
+However, the deposit can be rather hefty, ranging anywhere from $15,000 to $160,000, depending on the state.
+It's usually easier to buy an insurance policy.

 2. Consider more coverage

-The state minimum might not be enough in case you cause an accident.
+Many people choose to buy more than the state minimum.
+The state minimum may not be enough to cover all the bills if you cause an accident.
 You may want to buy full coverage car insurance.

 Full coverage car insurance includes:

-- Liability car insurance pays for damages you cause to others, including property damage and injuries.
+- Liability car insurance for damage you cause to others, including property damage and injuries.

-- Comprehensive insurance pays for theft of your car, vandalism, accidents with animals, weather damage such as hail and wind, flood damage, fire and other random incidents such as falling trees and rocks.
+- Comprehensive insurance for theft of your car, vandalism, accidents with animals, weather damage such as hail, flood damage, fire and other random problems such as falling trees and rocks.

 When you're buying liability insurance, keep in mind you can be sued for medical bills and property damages that exceed what your insurance covers.
-If you have assets, like a house or savings account, it's a good idea to buy more than the state minimum for liability insurance.
+If you have assets, like a house or savings, it's a good idea to buy more than the state minimum for liability insurance.

-3. Get quotes from a few auto insurance companies
+3. Get quotes from multiple auto insurance companies

-Here are a few tips on how to get the best car insurance rates.
+Here are a few tips on how to get the best insurance rates.

 - Look for discounts.
 Insurers offer auto insurance discounts to attract and keep customers.
 Not all insurers offer the same discounts.
 It's a good idea to see if you qualify for any.
-While bundling home and auto insurance typically offers the biggest savings, there are other ways to save, including multi-car discounts, good driver discounts, student discounts and occupational discounts.
+While bundling home and auto insurance typically offers good savings, there are other ways to save, including multi-car discounts, good driver discounts, good student discounts and occupational discounts.

-- Review your driving history.
-Auto insurers will look at your driving history from the past three to five years, or more.
-If you caused any accidents or have traffic tickets, you may be eligible to take a defensive driving course that could qualify you for lower rates.
+- Maintain a good driving record.
+Auto insurers will typically look at your driving history in the past three to five years, or more.
+If you caused accidents or have traffic tickets, they could affect your rate.

-- What type of car are you driving?
+- Choose a car with cheaper insurance.
 Insurance companies also factor in what type of vehicle you have.
-If you're driving a sports car, for example, you can likely save insurance money by choosing a different car.
+If you're driving a high-performance sports car, for example, you can likely save insurance money by choosing a different car.
 Here's a list of the cheapest cars to insure.

-- Are you insuring a teen?
-There's no escaping a rate increase when you add a teen driver.
+- Look for ways to save on a teen driver.
+There's usually no escaping a rate increase when you add a teen driver.
 But there are ways you can save on car insurance for teens.

 - Make sure you have all the coverage types you need.
-For example, if you're buying a new car, you probably don't want to drive it off the lot without having collision and comprehensive coverage.
+Liability insurance is likely required in your state to legally drive the car.
+And if you're buying a new car, you probably don't want to drive it off the lot without having collision and comprehensive coverage.

 - Make sure all the drivers are listed.
 All licensed drivers in your household should be on the policy.

 Make sure your new policy is set to begin.
-If there's a gap in your coverage and you get into an accident, you'll be uninsured and liable for any damages out-of-pocket.
+If there's a gap in your coverage and you get into an accident, you'll be uninsured and liable for paying damage out-of-pocket.

-Additionally, if you're uninsured, you could face fines or penalties, depending on your state.
-For example, in California you could receive a citation and have your car impounded.
-In New York, you could face a fine up to $1,500 and have your license and vehicle registration revoked for at least one year if you are involved in an accident while driving uninsured.
+Additionally, if you're driving uninsured, you could face fines or penalties.
+For example, in California you could receive a citation for driving uninsured and have your car impounded.
+In New York, you could face a fine up to $1,500 and have your license and vehicle registration revoked for at least a year if you are involved in an accident while driving uninsured.

 After your insurance purchase, expect one or more of these documents:

-- Proof of coverage – A form that shows the vehicle, policy effective dates, vehicles and policyholders.
-This form can be used to show your lienholder or leasing company that your vehicle is covered.
+- Proof of coverage – A form that lists the vehicles, policy effective dates and drivers.
+This form can be used to show your lienholder or leasing company that the vehicle is covered.